Kamzie/bash-scripts/README.md

 - **06_top_three_urls.sh**: This script extracts URLs from a web server log file (visited_log), counts their occurrences, and displays the top three most visited URLs.

+## Network Management Scripts

+### 3. Networks and automation (SSH into large network of servers)

+**07_ping_servers.sh**: This script pings a list of servers to check their status.
+It reads server names from a file and reports whether each server is up or down.

+**08_remote_execution.sh**: Allows executing a single command on multiple servers remotely.
+It supports options for verbosity, enabling root privileges, and dry run mode.
+The script reads a list of servers from a file and executes the specified command on each server.

 ## Personal Use Scripts

-### 3. Simple scripts of commands I tend to use often
+### 4. Simple scripts of commands I tend to use often

 - **update_system.sh**: Updates and upgrades applications on Ubuntu system, and performs autoremove and autoclean.

 - **check_partitions.sh**: Organizes and displays partitions, ordering them by size from high to low.
-Removes boot/MBR partitions and shows only actual SSDs/NVME drives and any inserted removable USB drives/storage.
+Removes boot/MBR partitions and shows only actual SSDs/NVME drives and any inserted removable USB drives/storage, allowing me to differentiate between Ubuntu and Windows 11 HDDs in my dual-boot system.

 Feel free to explore the scripts, provide feedback, or contribute to their improvement.
 Happy scripting!